 This gut-brain axis can help support improved sleep health by nourishing the good gut bacteria living in the gut microbiome, which comprises trillions of bacteria.

-Researchers found that gut microbiome diversity is associated with human sleep physiology in another study.(8) This study found that the more diverse the gut microbiome is, the more it correlated with better and longer sleep.
+Researchers found that gut microbiome diversity is associated with human sleep physiology in another study.
+(8) This study found that the more diverse the gut microbiome is, the more it correlates with better and longer sleep.

-In this video, Dr Benjamin Snider discusses how prebiotics can help you sleep better, and even cure insomnia:
+In this video, Dr Benjamin Snider discusses how prebiotics can help you sleep better and even cure insomnia:

 Anxiety and depression can be gut-health related